How Much Compensation For A Botox Injury or Negligence?

 - Temporary droopiness and weakness of your facial features.

-There are a number of different injuries that can occur when Botox treatment has gone wrong.
+Several different injuries can occur when Botox treatment has gone wrong.
 This includes:

 - Emotional distress and unhappiness